The Case For Gold Has Nothing To Do With Its Price

 The state of confusion that exists regarding gold and gold prices is exacerbated by the contradictions and conflicting arguments of almost all concerned parties.
 This includes investors, traders, analysts, and brokers.

 Rather than a desire to understand gold and its singular role, most investors and others are interested in gold only when its price is going up.
-They buy it and then look for reasons to justify their expectations of even higher prices.
+They buy it and then look for reasons to justify their expectations of ever higher prices.

 GOLD’S SINGULAR ROLE